Tone Haugen

 Tone Haugen (born 6 February 1964) is a former Norwegian professional footballer who played as a midfielder.

+Career

 With the Norway women's national team, Haugen won the 1995 FIFA Women's World Cup and an Olympic bronze medal in 1996.
 At club level she played for SK Trondheims-Ørn in Norway, then joined Japanese L. League team Nikko Securities Dream Ladies on a professional contract.

 Haugen debuted for the Norwegian national team in 1984, and scored 19 goals in her 90 caps.

 In 2000, Haugen took a job as player-coach of 1. divisjon club Fortuna Ålesund.

 Personal life

 As an out lesbian, she was in Norway's women's football team for the 2002 Gay Games.
 In 2014, she was working as a municipal gardener in Ålesund Municipality.